Perhaps the biggest tragedy of our lives is that freedom is possible, yet we can pass our years trapped in the same old patterns...

 *Why Only Women?

-I have chosen to focus my psychotherapy practice on working with women because, throughout my career, I have witnessed the unique emotional, relational, and physical burdens they so often carry.
-Many women move through their days in roles shaped around the needs of others.
+It is well understood that the emotional, relational, and physical burdens unique to women are much greater than advertised and much more complex than comprehended.
+Most women move through their days in roles shaped around the needs of others.
 Caregiving begins early and expands across the lifespan—into motherhood, partnership, professional life, and the care of aging parents.
-By the time many women seek support, they have been sustaining several caregiving roles simultaneously, each requiring attention, energy, and quiet sacrifice.
+By the time many women seek outside support for psychological distress, they have been sustaining several caregiving roles simultaneously, each requiring attention, energy, and quiet sacrifice.
+Yet despite the demands placed upon them, the women I have worked with speak with genuine tenderness about the people in their care.
+They describe gratitude, purpose, and pride in being a source of strength.
+In doing so, they often minimize the profound personal cost of relentless devotion.